 Big trucks, or semis, can present a significant danger on the road.
-Each year in the U.S. there are more than 104,000 accidents involving large trucks.
-Unfortunately, when an 18-wheeler truck collides with a passenger vehicle or another truck, serious injury or death is likely to occur, this is when people involved in these situations have to get in contact with a personal injury attorney.
+Each year in the U.S., there are more than 104,000 accidents involving large trucks.
+Unfortunately, when an 18-wheeler truck collides with a passenger vehicle or another truck, serious injury or death is likely to occur.
+This is when people involved in these situations have to get in contact with a personal injury attorney.

 Time is of the essence.
-If you have been injured, or your loved one has died as the result of another’s careless conduct, don’t wait, contact us today for a complimentary case review.
+If you have been injured or your loved one has died as the result of another’s careless conduct, don’t wait.
+Contact us today for a complimentary case review.

-Trucking Company – Carriers expose their truckers, other motorists, and pedestrians on the road to the risk of injury by failing to adopt and execute adequate safety plans, encouraging drivers to engage in dangerous driving, or hiring drivers without conducting proper background checks that would reveal the driver’s safety, criminal, and health history as well as their possible problems with driving while intoxicated.
+Trucking company – Carriers expose their truckers, other motorists and pedestrians on the road to the risk of injury by failing to adopt and execute adequate safety plans, encouraging drivers to engage in dangerous driving, or hiring drivers without conducting proper background checks that would reveal the driver’s safety, criminal, and health history as well as their possible problems with driving while intoxicated.
 Trucking companies may also be liable for failing to inspect and maintain the rigs in their fleet, including outfitting them with safety and emergency equipment.

-Truck Manufacturer – Even the safest trucker or fleet operator may be involved in a collision if the truck and its components are defective, including tires, brakes, gears, hydraulics, and lights.
+Truck manufacturer – Even the safest trucker or fleet operator may be involved in a collision if the truck and its components are defective, including tires, brakes, gears, hydraulics and lights.

 Our 18-Wheeler Accident Attorneys Get Results

-We believe that every case is an important one and that every client deserves personal attention, compassion and an attorney who will fight for your rights.
+We believe that every case is an important one and that every client deserves personal attention, compassion and an attorney who will fight for their rights.
 No matter the extent of the injuries or the type of accident that you have been injured in, do not hesitate to get the involvement of an Alabama personal injury attorney from our firm.
 Contact us today.